KhamessiTaha/CosmoArchitects/README.md

 ## 🏆 Awards & Recognition

-- **Global Nominee** - 2024 NASA International Space Apps Challenge
+- **Global Finalist** - 2024 NASA International Space Apps Challenge
   - Selected as one of the global nominees from thousands of international submissions
+  - Selected as one of the Global Finalists (Top 40 from 10000 submissions )

 ## 📄 License